 Competence to Waive Counsel (Faretta Issues): According to the sixth amendment, a defendant has the right to represent himself or herself at trial.
 However, he or she must be found mentally competent.
 In addition, he or she must make the request knowingly and intelligently, having been told the dangers of self-representation, and makes this request within a reasonable time before trial.

-Our evaluation focuses on the defendant’s mental capacity regarding the ability to understand the nature of the proceeding and to waive the right to counsel with an understanding of what is being waived.
+An evaluation by a clinician at Vienna Psychological Group, Inc. focuses on the defendant’s mental capacity regarding the ability to understand the nature of the proceeding and to waive the right to counsel with an understanding of what is being waived.
 The defendant must understand the importance and consequences of such a decision in order to proceed.
 Also, the decision to waive counsel must not be forced.

 Competence to Waive Miranda Rights: Similar to above, an individual must knowingly, intelligently, and voluntarily waive his or her rights.
 This means that they must have an understanding and appreciation of Miranda rights and the decisional capacities to reason and waiver these decisions.